HOW TO CHOOSE WHAT LANGUAGE TO LEARN?

 It gets more and more complicated.
 Maybe you need a hierarchy there.

-From my experience, I can tell you that the most powerful question of these has to do with your personal interest.
+From my experience, I can tell you that the most powerful question of the ones we talked about has to do with your personal interest.
 What language would you love to learn?
 Is there a language you’ve been always fascinated with or a culture you’ve always wanted to visit?
 If you have an answer to this question, ignore the others and learn that language.

 Genuine interest in a language is the most powerful motivator out there.
 If it’s a language you personally love, you’ll take that extra step to learn a bit more about it during the day than you normally would.
 You’d be so happy every time you learn something new in the language.
 You’d remind yourself how much you love it when things get tough, and that’s exactly what will make you keep going.